 A REALTOR SHARES SOME IDEAS

 Touch-Ups.
-Over the years, your home may have received a little wear and tear.
+Over the years, Your home may have received a little wear and tear.
 It’s the mark of a lived-in home.
 Touch up molding and seams around the house with a fresh coat of paint.
-Reapply wallpaper if it looks like its starting to peel away from the walls (this happens in bathrooms frequently from the steam of the shower).
-Your may repaint a room to give it a fresh feel or update light fixtures throughout your home.
-Fan light combinations in bedrooms is popular.
+Reapply wallpaper if it looks like it’s starting to peel away from the walls (this happens in bathrooms frequently from the steam of the shower).
+You may repaint a room to give it a fresh feel or update light fixtures throughout Your home.
+Fan light combinations in bedrooms are popular.